-- The MRVP programme allows a hesitating individual to ponder further and to accustom to local life and traditions before going for a fully fledged citizenship.
+- The MRVP programme allows a hesitating individual to ponder further and to accustom to local life and traditions before going for the fully-fledged option of Maltese citizenship while being granted the right to indefinitely reside in Malta.
 While this may come at a cost in relation to the added contribution payments, other qualifying requirements are very similar and hence, with proper planning, can also be overlapping.

 - The decision by the potential applicant will hence mainly depend on the urgency, mobility needs as well as available funds for such an application.
-It is important to approach an accredited agent who can guide you to make the most appropriate decision for you and your family.
+It is important to approach an accredited agent who can guide you to make the optimal decision for you and your family.

 Why choose Nexia BT?

 We pride ourselves on having worked closely with large international companies and high-net-worth individuals.
 This experience allows us to help our clients achieve their maximum financial results in business.

 Nexia BT specialises in the development and maintenance of various business structures for corporate entities as well as private HNWI and UHNWI clients together with residence and immigration planning.
 The government of Malta accredits Nexia BT for various residency and citizenship programmes.